TatuLund/hilla-demo/README.md

 To run from the command line, use `mvn` and open [http://localhost:8080](http://localhost:8080) in your browser.

+You can login with the following credentials:
+- user/user with role USER
+- admin/admin with role ADMIN

 ## This application is demoing various aspects of Hilla framework

 - Lazy loading data from server